sarahawu/Submiterator/readme.md

 N.B. this will only work on unix.

-If you want, you can make `submiterator` a system-wide command, so you can just type (for example):
+If you want, you can make `supersubmiterator` a system-wide command, so you can just type (for example):

-    supersubmiterator posthit example
+    supersubmiterator posthit [LABEL]
-    supersubmiterator getresults example
+    supersubmiterator getresults [LABEL]

 To do this, save the Submiterator repo somewhere where it won't move, copy-paste and run the following command: